Updated on February 14th, 2022

 The most likely roadblock nowadays in Facebook is a new one where they ask you to “Upload A Photo Of Yourself” where they ask you to upload a selfie showing clearly your face, to review if it matches the person in the profile pictures and photos tagged as yourself.
-This is now the most usual id verification and you can get it anytime in any account with no apparent reason, though they will more likely ask you this when your account has not been warmed enough and has not enough trust level, or when you make suspicious actions like spam, warming-up too fast, etc.
+This is now the most usual id verification and you can get it anytime in any account with no apparent reason, though they will more likely ask you this when your account has not been warmed-up enough and has not enough trust level, or when you make suspicious actions like spam, warming-up too fast, etc.

-Best way to prevent this and any kind of roadblocks is warming-up your account with real daily usual activity, slow at first and faster as your account gain trust level.
+Best way to prevent this and any kind of roadblocks is warming-up your account with real daily usual activity, slow at first and faster as your account gains trust level.
 However no matter how good you warm-up your account, if you do marketing, soon or late you could have to face this roadblock.
-To be prepared for this, you will need to have saved out of Facebook, pictures of the same person of the profile pic and tagged photos, so it’s strongly advised to upload pics from same person, even changing profile picture, tag them as yourself (don’t tag them inmediatelly, but 48h after upload them), and keeping 1-2 pictures (not uploaded) showing face clearly for future eventual verifications.
+To be prepared for this, you will need to have saved out of Facebook, pictures of the same person of the profile pic and tagged photos, so it’s strongly advised to upload pics from same person, even changing profile picture, tag them as yourself (don’t tag them immediately, but 48h after upload them), and keeping 1-2 pictures (not uploaded) showing face clearly for future eventual verifications.
 Notice that when you submit your selfie to review, Facebook could look matches of this picture uploaded online (just searching google image) or even can use their new software of face recognition to match any person on Facebook or Instagram (acquired by Facebook in 2012), so it’s recommended to upload pictures never published on Internet.